-The manipulator could be equipped with adjustable mechanical stops to mechanically limit the working range of axis 1.
+The manipulator can be equipped with adjustable mechanical stops.
+This is to mechanically limit the working range on axis 1.
+The mechanical stops are delivered alongside the robot (not installed).
+The stops can be placed in steps of 15 degrees.

-For detailed information see Installing movable mechanical stops on axis 1 (option 3323-1) on page 55.
+For detailed information see Installing movable mechanical stops on axis 1 (option 3323-1) on page 53.